Last Updated on 15th September 2022 by Pauline Loughlin

 What if you want to make sure you don’t end up with mushy rice at all?
 There are some steps you need to follow to ensure that your rice isn’t soggy and squishy.

-First of all, use the right amount of water to rice ratio.
+- Using the right amount of water to rice ratio is crucial.
 Many recipes will call for 1 ½ cups of water for every cup of rice, but the actual measurement should be 1 ¾ cups of water for each cup of rice.

 It’s not tough to cook rice properly, but you do need to know the proper steps and follow them exactly to get fluffy rice that isn’t too dry or too wet and that doesn’t split and become mushy.